The Curse of the Werewolf: Production

 In North America, the film was released on 6 September 2005 along with seven other Hammer horror films on the 4-DVD set The Hammer Horror Series (ASIN: B0009X770O), which is part of MCA-Universal's Franchise Collection.
 This set was re-released on Blu-ray on 13 September 2016.
 The film received an individual release with a new 4K scan in April 2020.
-The new release included a new commentary track by Steven Haberman, a featurette the on the making of the film, make up artist Roy Ashton, "Lycanthrophy: The Beast in All of Us" and stills from the film.
-Furthermore, in some versions of the video, the mute girl's father is the beggar, himself.
+The new release included a new commentary track by Steven Haberman, a featurette on the making of the film, make up artist Roy Ashton, "Lycanthrophy: The Beast in All of Us" and stills from the film.
+Furthermore, in some versions of the video, the mute girl (Yvonne Romain)'s father is the beggar (Richard Wordsworth), himself.

 Comic

 The film was adapted into a 15-page comic strip for the January 1978 issue of the magazine The House of Hammer (volume 1, # 10, published by General Book Distribution).
 It was drawn by John Bolton from a script by Steve Moore.
 The cover of the issue featured a painting by Brian Lewis as Leon in human and werewolf forms.